-At the age of nine, Madison, Wisconsin native Hamel’s family relocated to Thailand, where his parents were international teachers.
-Hamel spent four years of his childhood in the Southeast Asian country, during which time he developed an affinity for the region’s bold, exotic flavors that continue to influence his culinary style today.
+The Hamel family relocated from Madison, Wisconsin to Thailand when Zachary was at the age of nine.
+As such, Zachary traveled between the Southeast Asia countries over the next four years, during which time he developed an affinity for the region’s bold, exotic flavors that continue to influence his culinary style today.

-Upon moving back to Madison as a teen, Hamel quickly worked his way from prep cook before landing a job at acclaimed restaurant L’Etoile where he met his mentor, James Beard Award-winning Chef Tory Miller.
-With a passion for cooking and learning various culinary techniques, but a love for Thai flavors, Hamel traveled back to Bangkok, Thailand to attend Le Cordon Bleu while simultaneously staging at Michelin-starred Thai restaurant, Nahm.
+Upon moving back to Madison as a teenager, Hamel quickly worked his way from prep cook before landing a job at the acclaimed restaurant L’Etoile where he met his mentor, the James Beard Award-winning Chef Tory Miller.
+With a passion for cooking and learning various culinary techniques, Hamel traveled back to Bangkok, Thailand to study at Le Cordon Bleu while simultaneously honing his skills at the Michelin-starred Thai restaurant, Nahm.

-Following his graduation from Le Cordon Bleu, Hamel moved to New York City to cook at Momofuku’s Má Pêche before traveling around the world working in some of the most notable kitchens in the industry, including Merivale Hospitality’s iconic restaurant, Ms. G’s in Sydney, Australia.
-Eventually, Hamel settled down in Los Angeles as sous chef at Hollywood hotspot E.P. & L.P.
+Following his graduation from Le Cordon Bleu, Hamel moved to New York City to cook at Momofuku’s Má Pêche before traveling around the world working in some of the most notable kitchens in the industry, including Merivale Hospitality’s iconic restaurant, Ms. G’s in Sydney, Australia and Los Angeles’s Hollywood hotspot E.P. & L.P. as sous chef.

-To prepare for the opening of KASIH, Hamel spent months in Jakarta, Bandung and Bali, Indonesia, completing extensive training with Chef Tengker to refine his techniques and approach to authentic Indonesian preparation, and to gain a deeper understanding of the many unique cultures that influence Indonesian cuisine, which he hopes to share with Angelenos and all who dine at KASIH.
+To prepare for the opening of KASIH, Zachary Hamel spent many months in Jakarta, Bandung and Bali, Indonesia, completing extensive training with Chef Tengker to refine his techniques and approach to authentic Indonesian cuisine preparation, and to gain a deeper understanding of the many unique sub-culture that influence Indonesian cuisine, which he aims to share with Angelenos and all who dine at KASIH.